More and more people get connected to the internet trough

 Zyxel Router updates this IP to the DYNDNS server so that the server can update its

-assigned by your provider.
-Probably you need to know this IP address if you logon to
+the IP address assigned by your provider.
+Probably you need to know this IP address if

-address as the update system detects it.
-This CGI uses the same method as the update
+display your IP address as the update system detects it.
+This CGI uses the same method as

-forms.
 The script also outputs the hostname your IP resolves to, as a sort of useless but neat

 Click the link http://checkip.dyndns.org/ and your dynamic IP address will be